maximehiez/maxime365/src/content/blog/english/2024-12-15-ai-mistral-introducing-mistral-large-2411.md

 ---

 ##### Conclusion
 Mistral Large 24.11 represents a major advancement in the field of artificial intelligence, delivering unprecedented reasoning, knowledge and coding capabilities.
-By adopting this model, businesses can transform their operations and stay at the forefront of technological innovation.
+By adopting this model, organizations can transform their operations and stay at the forefront of technological innovation.

-<u>Note :</u> This is a French solution.
+<u>Note</u> : This is a French solution.

 ---